security-alliance/frameworks/src/incident-management/seal-911-war-room-guidelines.md

 | [0x123456789abcdef...](https://etherscan.io/address/0x12345678)  | CEX       | Received funds from centralized exchange |
 | [0xfedcba987654321...](https://etherscan.io/address/0xfedcba98)  | Unknown   | No prior activity, potentially new wallet |

 ## Post Incident Actions

 1. Confirm the incident has been resolved.
 2. Create monitoring alerts for situations requiring future actions.
 3. Prepare scripts to perform any actions related to monitoring events in the future.
 4. Consider creating additional defensive scripts (pause/upgrade) to use for future situations.
-5. Schedule a Post Mortem writeup.
+5. Schedule a Post Mortem write-up.
-6. Post the writeup to relevant social media.
+6. Post the write-up to relevant social media.

 ## Appendix

 ### Advice to Keep in Mind

 - Limit the War Room occupancy.
 Be careful not to invite too many people during the early stages.
 Sensitive information is being shared; be wary.
 - Make it clear to War Room members not to publicize information without the protocol’s consent.
 - Do not speak to the press/news/publications.

 ### Key Roles

 - **Operations**: Initiates War Room, assigns roles, distributes tasks, herds multisig participants.
   - *Person Responsible*
 - **Scribe**: Consolidates gathered information for efficiency in knowledge-sharing.